rsyncOSX/RsyncOSX_archived/README.md

 ### SwiftUI, Swift and Storyboard

 The current version of RsyncOSX is a Swift and Storyboard developed macOS application.
 SwiftUI is a framework for UI and in many or most cases it replaces the code for viewcontrollers and the Storyboards.
 The development of the SwiftUI based version of RsyncOSX commenced in December 2020.

-[There is some more info about the SwiftUI version](https://rsyncosx.netlify.app/post/swiftui/) and the progress.
-And [the source is here](https://github.com/rsyncOSX/RsyncSwiftUI).
+There is some more info about [the SwiftUI based version of RsyncOSX here](https://github.com/rsyncOSX/RsyncSwiftUI).

 ### Dependencies